Early Intensive Developmental and Behavioral Intervention (EIDBI) Provider Enrollment and Polices and Procedures

 How much does it cost?

-Flat fee $3950 (does not include the required $688 filing fee – 2023).
+Does NOT include the required $709 filing fee – 2024.
 Does not include filing fees.
-Does not include staffing or locating qualified professionals.
-Referrals may be provided.
+Does not include staffing or locating qualified professionals (Premium package only).
+Does not include contracting and credentialing with insurance companies after approval (like Ucare, HealthPartners, etc).

 EIDBI Rates/Reimbursement for Services: